nginxinc/nginx-wiki/source/modules/audio_track.rst

 For now, the audio extractor module only supports extraction from ``mpegts`` video chunks to ``aac`` audio-only chunks.

-Look at `project issues <https://github.com/flavioribeiro/nginx-audio-track-for-hls-module/issues>`_ to see which other formats are going to be supported in the future.
+Look at :github:`project issues <flavioribeiro/nginx-audio-track-for-hls-module/issues>` to see which other formats are going to be supported in the future.

 Installation
 ------------